Formation of inflaton halos after inflation: Initial Conditions and Simulation Setup

 \subsection{Initial Power Spectrum}

-The power spectrum of density perturbations over a wide range of $k$ at the end of inflation was computed in Ref.~\cite{Easther2010}.
+The power spectrum of density perturbations at the end of inflation was computed in Ref.~\cite{Easther2010} both numerically over a wide range of $k$ and analytically for super- and subhorizon scales.
 For scales that exit the horizon during inflation ($k < k_\mathrm{end}$) the slow-roll approximation can be employed and yields a weakly scale-dependent power spectrum.
-On scales that never leave the horizon ($k > k_\mathrm{end}$) the dimensionless matter power spectrum obeys $\Delta^2 \sim k^{-5}$~\cite{Easther2010}.
+On scales that never leave the horizon ($k > k_\mathrm{end}$) the dimensionless matter power spectrum obeys $\Delta^2 \sim k^{-5}$ (see \cref{sec:perturbation_ps} for details).
 The precise form of the power spectrum is not relevant for the nonlinear evolution of the density perturbations during the matter-dominated epoch~\cite{Musoke2019} and we interpolate between the sub- and superhorizon forms of the initial linear matter power spectrum~\cite{Niemeyer2019}.

 Density perturbations grow linearly with the scale factor, so we evolve the power spectrum forward from the end of inflation with the growth factor $D(a) \sim a$.
 Nonlinearities are expected to emerge after $\sim 17$ $e$-folds of growth \cite{Niemeyer2019}; we initialize the N-body solver 14 $e$-folds after inflation.
 The dimensionless power spectrum at this instant is shown in \cref{fig:PS_initial}.